 Hosted by Roseneath Theatre, Under The Bus is back once again in May of 2023 for a second two week workshop of Hanlon McGregor’s play Call Me Papa!
-Supported by a recommenders grant from the Ontario Arts Council, Hanlon and Mihaly reworked Unexpectedly Trans into a play for young audiences.
-This show is intended for kids in grades 4-6 but it is family-friendly.
-If you, your family, or your school would like a sneak preview in November, (or to see a performance in the future) join our waitlist by filling out this form or by emailing us at email@example.com.
+This show is in development and is intended for kids in grades 4-8 but it is family-friendly.
+If you, your family, or your school would like to tune in for a sneak preview, (or to see a performance in the future) join our waitlist by filling out this form or by emailing us at email@example.com.